Scoring methodology

 Source Refresh Latency from event

-SEC Form 4 (insider) Continuous, real-time EDGAR poll Minutes after SEC publication
+SEC Form 4 (insider) EDGAR RSS poll every minute, weekdays only, 11:00 to 03:00 UTC Minutes after SEC publication, inside that window

-SEC Form 13F (institutional) Quarterly Up to 45 days after quarter end
+SEC Form 13F (institutional) Weekly Up to 45 days after quarter end

-House PTR (Congressional) Daily Up to 45 days disclosure window
+House PTR (Congressional) Weekdays Up to 45 days disclosure window

-Senate PTR (Congressional) Daily Up to 45 days disclosure window
+Senate PTR (Congressional) Weekdays Up to 45 days disclosure window

-SEO entity export to JSON snapshots Nightly plus on every deploy Up to 24 hours
+SEO entity export to JSON snapshots On every deploy Until the next deploy

 Known caveats